kellygracethornton/csc174_test/README.md

 Lab Assignment 04
 19.09.2018

+This is a document about three African leaders who had great influence over the directions of their countries both good and bad.
+Kwame Nkrumah delivered Ghana from colonialism, Ellen Johnson Sirleaf repaired Liberia after the civil war and Robert Mugabe drove white colonialists out to Zimbabwe.
+However all three also had various levels of dictatorship in their regimes.
+Nkrumah made Ghan a one party state and was overthrown, which launched Ghana into a series of unstable regimes for the next 20-something years.
+Mugabe abused his power as President until he was forced about by Parliament in 2017.
+Sireleaf completed her term successfully, but still faced her fair share of controversies.

 # Meet the African Leaders of the previous Century

 ##Kwame Nkrumah -- 21 September 1909 - 27 April 1972